Loan Factory - We Dare You to Compare logo

 • Searches rates across 226 lenders and 2,419 loan officers simultaneously, reducing individual shopping effort

-• Offers $1,000 price-match guarantee if unable to beat competing offers
+• Offers $1,000 price-match listed refund term if unable to beat competing offers

-• Comprehensive product range including specialized loans for self-employed (Bank Statement, DSCR), foreign nationals, and real estate investors
+• Comprehensive product range including listed loans for self-employed (Bank Statement, DSCR), foreign nationals, and real estate investors

 • Rate alert functionality allows borrowers to set target rates and receive notifications for refinance opportunities